This is what October baseball should be like. The only thing missing was a Mariners win

 It was as if every cynical, jaded Mariners fan dropped their warranted skepticism simultaneously and decided virtually overnight it was finally safe to believe.
 Indeed, the Mariners have turned the word “Believe,” borrowed from the “Ted Lasso” series, into their motto.
 The familiar yellow sign from the show, emblazoned with that word, dotted the stands.

-This homestand, with the season on the line, began with disappointingly crowds in the teens, their volume and enthusiasm belying the sparse turnout.
-But after the Mariners swept the Oakland A’s earlier this week and pulled into a tie with the Boston Red Sox for the second wild-card playoff berth, it set off a veritable ticket stampede.
+This homestand, with the season on the line, began with disappointingly small crowds in the teens, their volume and enthusiasm belying the sparse turnout.
+But after the Mariners swept the Oakland A’s this week and pulled into a tie with the Boston Red Sox for the second wild-card playoff berth, it set off a veritable ticket stampede.
 All three games this weekend are close to sellouts, and the Mariners hoped to ride the sheer force of their newly unleashed support as far as it will take them.

 “Everyone wants to talk about the ’95 season and the run they had, what the Kingdome was like,” Mariners manager Scott Servais had said before the game.
 “I was playing at the time, and I remember watching from afar and saying, ‘Wow, what kind of an atmosphere that must be.’
 It’s been a while since they got this excited about baseball.
 It’s a credit to our players that we’ve been able to break through to get to this point.”